ᐊ home

 May 23rd, 2026 -- Ojai, CA

 I am so exhausted.
 I could barely move this morning or afternoon until I started work at 15:00.
 I am working until 19:00 tonight, but I will make it.
-Last night, a student gave me a warm Diet Coke and a hanging red lotus flower she had made out of pipe cleaaners.
+Last night, a student gave me a warm Diet Coke and a hanging red lotus flower she had made out of pipe cleaners.

 I just started a new book.
 It's called A Head Full of Ghosts by Paul Tremblay.
 I have loved every book by Paul Tremblay I have read.
 I am already transfixed by this book.